What is Cron Job

 |Time of schedule||Schedule configuration for the job to be executed|

 If you are no longer using the job, you can click the delete button to delete the job that you want.
 It will have no effect on any other cron job.

 Rebuilding Cron Job

-Rebuilding cron job will delete every cron job that you have inside your server including the job that you are manually wrote.
-After that, all jobs will be re added back to your cron.
+Rebuilding cron jobs will delete every cron job that you have inside your server including any jobs that were manually written.
+After that, all jobs will be re-added back to your cron.